Veggie Buds Blog

 1 Comment

 We are fans of "playing with your food" here at Veggie Buds Club because sometimes kids need to play with their food to make it a little less scary to try!
-These sweet potato stackers are just like fries but cut them into even logs and you’ve got a building just waiting to be created.

 Sweet Potato Stackers

-• Sweet Potato
+• Sweet Potatoes

 • Olive oil